nats-io/nats-architecture-and-design/adr/ADR-49.md

 ## Design and Behavior

-The goal is to support addition and subtraction only and that a Stream that Sources 10s of other Streams all with counters will effectively create a big combined counter holding totals contributed to by all sources.
+The goal is to support addition and subtraction only and so that a Stream that Sources 10s of other Streams all with counters will effectively create a big combined counter holding totals contributed to by all sources.

 Handling published messages has the follow behavior and constraints: